ruby2elixir/ruby2elixir.github.io/content/post/2015/12-17-elixir-vs-ruby-code-quality.md

 Become active contributer.

-Solve your next problem with Elixir and be amazed, how it shapes your thinking.
+Solve your next problem with Elixir and be amazed how it shapes your thinking.

 Be prepared for the multi-core, parallel, concurrent, real-time future of software development!
 Don't miss out, it will be here faster than you think!